-The limited studies on breastfeeding people with COVID-19 show that breast milk is not likely to transmit the virus to your baby.
+The limited studies on lactating people with COVID-19 show that human milk is not likely to transmit the virus to your baby.
 The main concern is the parent or caregiver infecting the baby through respiratory droplets.
 Precautions should be taken to keep your baby healthy, including washing hands before touching and feeding your baby and wearing a face mask if you are experiencing symptoms or confirmed positive with COVID-19.

-The CDC does not recommend disinfecting breast milk containers after pumping or before feeding a baby.
+CDC does not recommend disinfecting human milk containers after pumping or before feeding a baby.
 It is unnecessary and unsafe to apply chemical disinfectants to milk storage containers.
 If a hospital is concerned, follow guidance from the Human Milk Banking Association of North America (HMBANA) and use a simple Bottle Transfer Technique.

-What if I need help with breastfeeding?
+What if I need help with chest/breastfeeding?

 If I am separated from my baby and need a breast pump, how can I find one?